-The Oral History Archives at Columbia (OHAC), housed in the the Rare Book & Manuscript Library, is open to all.
+The Oral History Archives at Columbia (OHAC) collections are located in the Rare Book & Manuscript Library, 6th Floor, Butler Library.

-When you have found an oral history interview that interests you, please click the link to view the Full CLIO record.
+When you have found an oral history interview that interests you, click the title/name link to view the item's full informational record.

-The CLIO record will include information about Restrictions and whether or not this interview is open to researchers.
+The CLIO record will include information about restrictions and whether the interview is open to researchers.

 To protect narrators' privacy while also ensuring that their oral history be preserved for the historical record, some oral history interviews in our collections may be restricted i.e. closed for an agreed-upon number of years, or for their lifetime, or they may require written permission from the narrator of interviewer before allowing a researcher to see or hear an interview.